 Decide How to Store Everything

 Now that you have everything organized into piles, you can decide how best to store and organize everything in your garage.
-An important thing to think about is items that you’ll need access to regularly.
-These items should be stored at eye-level so they’re easy to find.
+An important thing to consider is items that you’ll need access to regularly.
+These items should be stored at eye-level so they are easy to find.
 Beyond that, storage options are up to you.

 You can store tools on a peg board or in a toolbox, hang cords on hooks or stack them in boxes, store equipment and gear in storage bins on shelves or in cabinets — whatever works best for your belongings.
 Don’t forget to leave a space for vehicles if you park in them in the garage!